 But in Switzerland?
 Home of Nestlé?
 Zip.
 Zero.
 Niet.
 Nada.

 Which just makes me crave a batch of warm and gooey chocolate chip cookies even more.

 Where are you hiding your chocolate chips?
 And brown sugar…

 An expat jonesin’ for cookies

 Even the packaging is vastly different.
 Most notably, the packages are almost always much smaller.
-It’s clear that “Super Size Me” doesn’t just refer to fast food in the US.
-We apparently super size everything from cases of beer, gallons of milk, and tubs of margarine to baking staples such as flour, sugar, and oats.
+It’s clear that Super-Size Me doesn’t just refer to fast food in the US.
+We apparently super-size everything from cases of beer, gallons of milk, and tubs of margarine to baking staples such as flour, sugar, and oats.

-Not long ago, we were at a friend’s house for dinner, and I was lamenting how much I wanted to make homemade cookies but couldn’t find chocolate chips here.
-She brought out a Hershey’s bag with Arabic on the back that she’d brought back from Lebanon, asking if I wanted them because she probably wouldn’t use them.
-After dinner, she insisted I take them, along with a second bag of peanut butter chips.
+Lo and behold, this angel of sweet confections brought out a bag of Hershey’s chocolate chips.
+She showed us the Arabic on the back and said she’d brought them back from Lebanon.
+She generously asked us if we wanted them since she didn’t think she’d use them.
+After dinner, she insisted I take them, along with a second bag of Reese’s peanut butter chips.

 It’s also one of Nestlé’s biggest competitors and was nearly bought out by Nestlé in the early 2000s.